5l1v3r1/Blinder/README.md

 # LICENSE
 EULA

+<div align="center">
+    <img src="" width="400px"</img>
+</div>

-# What this software do?
+# What is it?
 1. ICMP Attack Software for Blind MITM Using localhost Traffic
 2. Seperately python script or use setup for automated attack
 3. Find out HTTPS passwords in network using localhost in this Blind MITM

-<div align="center">
-    <img src="" width="400px"</img>
-</div>

-# How requests are handled?
-1. Web requests are automatically handled by Perl modules
+4. Web requests are automatically handled by Perl modules
-2. Web requests are automatically handled by Python modules
+5. Web requests are automatically handled by Python modules

 # Advantages
 1. It doesn't need ARP